Define Torts and its essential elements Law of Torts in India

 • The wrongful act or omission must result in legal remedy in the form of an action for damages.

-• The wrongful act must be of such a nature to given rise to a legal remedy in the form of an action for damages.
+• The wrongful act must be of such a nature to give rise to a legal remedy in the form of an action for damages.

 Wrongful Act or Omission

-To determine liabilities in tort it must be proved that the act or omission done by the one person was a wrongful act.
+To determine liabilities in tort it must be proved that the act or omission done by the one person was wrongful.
 The act or omission must be legally wrongful.
 Violation of moral, social, and religious rights does not come under the category of torts.

 Another essential element is wrongful act or omission committed by one person must result in legal damages to the other i.e. Such act or omission resulted in a violation of legal remedy to another person.
 The following are the essential ingredients of the legal damages: